 Puerto Vallarta vs Cabo for the Culture Craver

-Real talk = neither of these cities are overflowing with the culture of untapped towns off the beaten path.
+Real talk = neither of these cities are overflowing with the culture of untapped towns off the beaten path, so if you’re looking for raw culture, you’ll need to wander off road a little.
 Neither Puerto Vallarta or Cabo are hidden gems anymore.
 The tourist trade has been strong for decades.
 But that doesn’t mean you can’t find a little culture if you know where to look.

 Since Cabo San Lucas is well-trodden by expats and tourists, head to its shyer sister town of San Jose del Cabo for a more authentic and rustic vibe.
 It’s only 30 minutes away, but feels like a world apart with its colonial buildings and quaint cobbled streets.

 Puerto Vallarta Culture

 Even though Puerto Vallarta sits squarely on the beaten path, it has retained some of its culture and deep-rooted history.
 Its traditional, red-roofed homes and the charismatic old town still have a local feel.

 Not surprisingly, Puerto Vallarta is called the San Francisco of Mexico.
 This is because one of the country’s most iconic artists, Manuel Lepe, is from there.
 Plus, the sizeable LGBTQ+ population keeps the art scene booming.

 Puerto Vallarta is in Jalisco, the birthplace of tequila and mariachi music, and Puerto Vallarta has kept a firm hold on both.

 The cultural showdown of Puerto Vallarta vs Cabo goes to… drumroll, please…

 Puerto Vallarta.
 If being in a culturally rich and artsy city is vital to you, then hands down heads to Puerto Vallarta.